Many-body localization regime for cavity induced long-range interacting models: Discussion

+While MBL is typically considered for short-range interacting systems, the present work shows that strong signatures of non-ergodic dynamics occur for systems with infinite range (all-to-all) interactions. {T}his has been observed for small system sizes \cite{Sierant19c,Kubala21} amenable to exact localization, we confirm that the similar behavior characterizes larger, experimentally relevant systems.
+The question arises to what extend this non-ergodic behavior is related to a specific form of all-to-all density-density interactions (compare \eqref{eq:hub} or \eqref{eq:hei}) in which no coherent long-range coupling (e.g., long range tunneling) is present. {We} {r}ecall also that the interactions considered are at the border of the condition derived for uniform long range interactions \cite{Yao14,Burin15,MaksymovBurin20} discussed in the Introduction.
+On the other hand, recent studies of lattice gauge theories indicated \cite{Chanda20} that the confinement and the lack of thermalization may occur due to global constrains in the system as those imposed by gauge theories (for recent related reviews see \cite{Banuls20,Aidelsburger22}.}

-We have considered a model of spinless fermions interacting via contact interactions as well as cavity mediated all-to-all forces extending our previous studies to large system sizes.
+We have studied the disordered model of spinless fermions interacting via contact interactions as well as cavity mediated all-to-all forces extending our previous studies to large system sizes.
 For the standard diagonal disorder we observe that for realistic, experimentally relevant system sizes as well as experimentally achievable coherent evolution times a crossover from delocalized to localized phase persists for large system sizes.
 Moreover the corresponding disorder amplitude nicely matches finite size scaling prediction \cite{Sierant19c}.

-We have also studied localization properties for the all-to-all cavity mediated interactions for disorder-free potentials showing that for moderate $U_1$ both Stark many-body localization and phase coexistence can be observed both for small and larger, of the order of 100 sites systems.
-Let us stress again that our conclusions are limited to finite system sizes and finite times corresponding to several hundreds of the tunneling times.
+We have also analyzed localization properties for the all-to-all cavity mediated interactions for disorder-free potentials showing that for moderate $U_1$ both Stark many-body localization and phase coexistence can be observed both for small and larger, of the order of 100 sites systems. {We have considered strongly tilted systems where strong Stark MBL is observed in the absence of infinite range interactions and the Hilbert space has a characteristic shattered character due to approximate conservation of the global dipole moment.
+Due to large oscillations present in the correlation functions the results were averaged over several initial states corresponding to the same value of the global dipole moment.
+We must} stress again that our conclusions are limited to finite system sizes and finite times corresponding to several hundreds of the tunneling times.
 Such time scales are relevant for experiments where the coherence times reach at most 700-1000 tunneling times.
 We observe indications that the systems studied may very slowly delocalize on a much larger time scale but this phenomenon is not possible to be addressed by current tensor network algorithms.

 We have considered moderate $U_1$ values.
 One may consider what happens if $U_1$ term dominates the Hamiltonian.
 This term is diagonal in the Fock site basis and as such is expected to lead on its own, in the limit of $U_1\rightarrow\infty$ to Hilbert space fragmentation into parts corresponding to different values of the almost conserved quantity \be {\cal K}=\sum_{i<j} (-1)^{i+j} {S}^z_i{S^z_j}=\left(\sum_i (-1)^i S^z_i\right)^2 - constant. \ee That may lead to additional nonergodic features of the dynamics in this regime, in an analogy to large $F$ limit.